Virginia WOOLF and the natural world

 Join us for an intensive five-day course, live online.
 We study five of Woolf’s great novels, exploring her interest in the natural world: the sea, woods, clouds, trees, gardens, birds, and much else.
 All of Woolf’s books, even those set largely in cities, are deeply interested in the presence of nature and with human relations with the natural world.

 There will be a rich programme of lectures, supervisions (tutorials), talks, and discussions.
-Our teachers include leading Woolf scholars and experienced Cambridge supervisors.
+Our teachers include leading Woolf scholars and experienced Cambridge teachers.
 We will spend a week immersed in the great writings and ideas of Virginia Woolf.

-The course is based on 5 books which we will study in close detail, one book per day.
 Each day, there is a lecture, a supervision (tutorial), plus a further talk, reading and/or group discussion.

 The supervisions are based loosely on the practice in Cambridge colleges, in which small groups of 3 or 4 people work with a skilled supervisor.
 This is a rare opportunity to look closely at Woolf’s writings, learn more about her historical and cultural context, and to improve your close reading skills.

-We will explore how these five novels engage, in their very different ways, with the natural world.
+We will explore how these novels engage, in their very different ways, with the natural world.
 We will also have several talks on other aspects of Woolf’s interest in nature.

 Course dates: Thursday 9 July to Monday 13 July 2026.